admc/wd/README.md

 ### 0.2.3 caveats
   - Most wait methods have been deprecated replaced by waitFor/waitForElement + asserters.
 See doc below, don't hesitate to add more asserters if you feel it is useful for others.
-  - Direct monkey patch is not recommended anymore, there were some side use cases which were not easy to cover.
+  - Manual monkey patching is not recommended anymore, there were some side use cases which were not easy to cover.
   Use addAsyncMethod/addPromiseMethod/addPromiseChainMethod methods instead.
 See doc below.

 ## Usage